 Ask for Essential Permission

 The onboarding process is the perfect time to ask for user permission and access.
 If your app functionality requires access to a user's camera, Wi-Fi, Bluetooth, photos, or beyond, earning consent early on can ensure a more positive first impression.
-Similarly, asking permission to send push-notifications during the onboarding process opens up more ways to enhance your user experience and drive engagement down the road.
+Similarly, asking permission to send push notifications during the onboarding process opens up more ways to enhance your user experience and drive engagement down the road.
+Adding a soft prompt into your onboarding flow can help prepare iOS users for Apple's native push notification prompt and improve iOS subscriber rates.

 Whenever you ask for permission, provide context before the user encounters a native prompt.
 By explaining why you want to send push notifications or access specific phone features, you'll give users the insight they need to make a more informed decision — and ultimately boost opt-in rates.